CHENGBO97/Creative-Portfolio/Unity Games/README.md

 This box contains three layers.
 From top to bottom, they are the lava layer containing dragons, the ocean layer containing fish, and the garden layer containing flowers.
 The player will land from a high altitude through the first angle of view, and the direction of the angle of view can be controlled by the keyboard and mouse.

 My idea for creating this box is that I want to use strong color contrasts and extremely unrealistic things in the environment to make the player feel a strange crossing when passing through different spaces.
+[Watch it on YouTube](https://youtu.be/tfTroN86U9o), [Play it on itch.io](https://chengbo.itch.io/cornell-box).

 **🖱 Use the MOUSE to look around**